Entonio Pashaj: Tirana

 Pashaj completed a move to the most successful club in Albania, Tirana, during the summer transfer window of 2008.
-He won the Albanian Superliga title in his first season at the club, appearing in just 3 matches.
+He won the Albanian Superliga title in his first season at the club, appearing in three matches.

 Pashaj confirmed his return to Tirana on 12 June 2012, signing a two-year contract.
 He stated that despite contact from Albanian champions Skënderbeu Korçë, Flamurtari Vlorë, Vllaznia Shkodër and a host of foreign clubs.